 Some changes that may occur such as how much bonus will be given, how much delivery must be made, in which city this promotion will take place, and several other things.

 The following are the current details about the Uber Eats driver sign up bonus that we found:

-In Australia, Uber offers an extra $300 including GST (previously $500) when you sign up and complete 30 deliveries within 20 days of completing the signing up form.
+Previously, Uber offers an extra $300 including GST when new Uber Eats delivery drivers sign up and complete 30 deliveries within 20 days of completing the signing up form.
 Once the driver completes the 30th delivery, they will receive $300 in their account within two weeks.

 The promotion has been updated recently and is only valid in Sydney only.
 The number of eligible cities reduced significantly compared to the previous period, at that time this offer was valid in up to 20 cities across the country.

 |31 January 2023 – 7 March 2023||$300||30 deliveries|

 |1 July 2022 – 31 August 2022||$500||30 deliveries|